 Phone: 3138 3824

-There will be no QUT offerings to commence study at Caboolture campus in 2018 and beyond.
+There will be no QUT course offerings at Caboolture campus in 2018 and beyond.
 USC will be offering courses at Caboolture from 2018.

-The circumstances of admitted students who are not enrolled will be considered individually and QUT will be in contact with each student to work through their options.
+The circumstances of admitted students who are not enrolled will be considered individually.

 If you have successfully completed 96 credit points (8 standard subjects) of your degree at QUT then you are eligible to graduate with a QUT degree.

-Students on leave of absence will be contacted by QUT to discuss their options.
+Students on leave of absence should contact their faculty to discuss their options.